-Fig. 4.3 Critical shear velocities for initiation of particles motion and sediment resuspension, calculated using formulas (4.3, 4.4, 4.5).
+Fig. 4.3 Critical shear velocities for initiation of particles motion and sediment resuspension, according to formulas 4.3, 4.4, and 4.5.

-Fig. 4.3 shows critical shear velocities for initiation of particles motion and for sediment resuspension based on formulas (4.3-4.5).
-According to these formulas shear velocity required for initiation of the sediment motion can exceed the critical shear of resuspension.
+Fig. 4.3 shows critical shear velocities for initiation of particles motion and sediment resuspension based on formulas (4.3-4.5).
+Note that according to these formulas shear velocity required for initiation of the sediment motion can exceed the critical shear of resuspension.